vue-use-form/vue-use-form/README.md

  required: 'Username is required!'
 })" />
 ```
-But as for now, we can't make it work, i found another way to realize it by compiler
+But as for now, we can't make it work because of the mechanism of vue, i found another way to realize it by compiler
 ```vue
 <script setup>
 const { register } = useForm()